lammps/lammps/doc/src/compute_fabric.rst

    \phi_{ab}  =  \sum_{n = 1}^{N_p} \frac{r_{a} r_{b}}{r^2}

-where :math:`N_p` is the number of pair interactions in the simulation, :math:`r_{a}` is the :math:`a` component of the radial vector between the two particles, and :math:`r` is the magnitude of the radial vector.
+where :math:`n` loops over the :math:`N_p` pair interactions in the simulation, :math:`r_{a}` is the :math:`a` component of the radial vector between the two pairwise interacting particles, and :math:`r` is the magnitude of the radial vector.

 The branch tensor is calculated as